St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 This is a good point by one point of view, since it allows us to reuse something already made and tested by another person, but by another point of view it hides from us how that sequence of steps in that way produces that result **(here applies the theory)**.
 Also, if we need to change something in our recipe, we can have many nightmares if we don't understand each step by itself.

 The main point I want to advice you in this section, is to learn how to solve problems, as well as decompose them into steps.
-The ability of decompose a problem in small steps, and these small steps in another ones, and this consecutively is what a software developer does on its everyday.
-The main reason of this it's by the that we, as humans beings, have a hard time when it comes to keeping all these steps like a single one in our head, being way easier when we decompose it in many steps.
+The ability of decompose a problem in small steps, and these small steps in another ones  is what a software developer does on its everyday.
+The main reason of this it's because we, as humans beings, have a hard time when it comes to keeping all these steps like a single one in our head, making it easier when we decompose it in many small steps.

 ## Learn programming

 To start learn programming, you will need first to choose a programming language.
 I personally advice you to go with Python or Ruby, since they have an easy learning curve, as well as some excellent documentation and community.
-Both of these languages serve on the main purposes of development, since simple scripts, web applications until mobile apps.
+Both of these languages serve on the main purposes of development, since simple scripts, web applications and mobile apps.

 You can find many websites with study guides for these languages, such as the CodeCademy and the CodeSchool, websites which focuses is to teach programming languages in an interactive way, mainly by solving problems using the languages.
 Below you can find the links for these websites.

 [Learn Python on CodeCademy](https://www.codecademy.com/learn/python)